 Overview of Virginia Mortgages

 Virginia’s mortgage rates have fluctuated over time.
-Some years they are higher than the national average and other years they are slightly lower.
+Some years they are higher than the national average, and other years they are lower.
 Virginia counties’ conforming and FHA loan limits vary widely.
 That means your monthly mortgage payment will depend on where you buy, current rates, down payment size and more.